Continuity of the spatial gradient of weak solutions to very singular parabolic equations involving the one-Laplacian: Introduction

-by carrying out similar arguments in \cite[Chapter VI, \S 1.3]{MR0521262}.
-Moreover, the right-hand side $\partial_{x_{3}}\pi\equiv f$ depends at most on $t$, since the left-hand side is independent of $x_{3}$.
-From our main Theorem \ref{Thm: Main theorem parabolic}, given in Section \ref{Subsect:General Setting}, we conclude that a spatial derivative $\nabla u$ is continuous, provided $f=f(t)$ admits $L^{q}$-integrability with $q>4$.

 It will be worth mentioning that another important model can be found in the evaporation dynamics of crystal surfaces, modeled by Spohn in a paper \cite[\S 2]{spohn1993surface}.
-There the evolution of the height function of the crystal, denoted by $h$, is modeled as

-where $\mu=\mu(\nabla h)>0$ denotes the mobility.
-When this $\mu$ is constant, we can conclude the continuity of $\nabla h$ by our main Theorem \ref{Thm: Main theorem parabolic}.
+There the evolution of the height function of the crystal, denoted by $h$, is modeled as \(\partial_{t}h=-\mu\cdot (-\Delta_{1}h-\Delta_{3}h)\) with $\mu=\mu(\nabla h)>0$ standing for the mobility.
+When $\mu$ is constant, we can conclude the continuity of $\nabla h$ by our main Theorem \ref{Thm: Main theorem parabolic}.
 However, Spohn's discussion concerning mobility tells us that $\mu$ has to be of the form $\mu=\kappa \lvert\nabla h\rvert$ for some constant $\kappa>0$.
-In other words, in his model, the speed of each level set is assumed to move by $\Delta_{1}h+\Delta_{3}h$, and a different equation other than (\ref{Eq (Section 1): (1,p)-Laplace parabolic}) is treated.
+In other words, in his model, the speed of each level set is assumed to move by $\Delta_{1}h+\Delta_{3}h$, and another equation appears.